ibm-cloud-docs/hybrid-workloads/about.md

 Managing workloads in hybrid environments allows you to leverage the best of both on-premises and cloud infrastructure.
 This approach provides greater flexibility and scalability compared to a single public or private cloud solution.

+You might have a hybrid setup, but is it truly optimized?
+With {{site.data.keyword.satellitelong_notm}}, you can manage all of your environments through a single pane of glass.
+With a unified view, you can deploy and manage workloads seamlessly across your entire infrastructure.
+Eliminate fragmented management and embrace streamlined operations with the following core {{site.data.keyword.Bluemix_notm}} services for hybrid environments.

 ## Core {{site.data.keyword.Bluemix_notm}} services for hybrid environments
 {: #services-hybrid}

-{{site.data.keyword.Bluemix_notm}} Satellite
+{{site.data.keyword.satellitelong_notm}}
 :   Extends {{site.data.keyword.Bluemix_notm}} services to on-premises, edge, and other cloud environments.
 It allows organizations to run and manage cloud services consistently across any location.

 {{site.data.keyword.dl_full_notm}}
 :   A high-speed and secure connectivity between on-premises data centers and {{site.data.keyword.Bluemix_notm}}, enabling seamless data transfer and integration.

-IBM Power Systems
+{{site.data.keyword.IBM_notm}} Power Systems
-:   Install and configure IBM {{site.data.keyword.powerSys_notm}} on-premises within your data center to support critical workloads with enterprise level reliability.
-Deploy IBM {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} for scalable and flexible cloud resources and seamless integration with your on-premises infrastructure.
+:   Install and configure {{site.data.keyword.powerSys_notm}} on-premises within your data center to support critical workloads with enterprise level reliability.
+Deploy {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} for scalable and flexible cloud resources and seamless integration with your on-premises infrastructure.

+Your on-premises data center and {{site.data.keyword.Bluemix_notm}} connect through {{site.data.keyword.dl_full_notm}}, ensuring secure and high-speed data transfer. {{site.data.keyword.satellitelong_notm}} provides a single management interface to oversee both on-premises and cloud resources, ensuring unified operations. {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} seamlessly extends on-prem IBM Power Systems workloads to the cloud, providing scalability and flexibility.